husqybot/husqybot.github.io/docs/modules/tags.md

 :::warning

-There is currently a limit of 20 tags per server.
+The free version of Husqy has a limit of 10 tags per server.

 :::